PlutoZhang/Zowe-docs/topics/atlas-websocket.md

-# Using Atlas WebSocket services
+# Using explorer server WebSocket services
-Atlas provides WebSocket services that can be accessed by using the WSS scheme.
+The explorer server provides WebSocket services that can be accessed by using the WSS scheme.
-With Atlas WebSocket services, you can view the system log in the System log UI that is refreshed automatically when messages are written.
+With explorer server WebSocket services, you can view the system log in the System log UI that is refreshed automatically when messages are written.
 You can also open a JES spool file for an active job and view its contents that refresh through a web socket.